 - · IT Specialist

 - · Desktop Support Technician

-- · Computer Network Support Specialist
+- · Computer user Support Specialist

 - Network Operations Analyst

 - · IT infrastructure Support

 This course is designed to train and prepare students for entry-level employment as a Computer User or Network Support Specialist.
 Students will be equipped with the essential skills and industry-recognized certifications needed for success in the dynamic world of IT support.
 This is a comprehensive program built upon CompTIA certifications.
 Students will be proficient in the fundamentals of information technology providing the foundation of technology essentials.
-In this program students will receive instruction and virtual and hand-on lab time.
-The program is outlines with four major components:
+In this program students will receive instruction and virtual and hands-on lab time.
+The program is outlined with four major components:

-- CompTIA Fundaments: Gain a foundation in IT concepts, ensuring a comprehensive understanding of technology - CompTIA A+: Dive into hardware and software essentials, problem-solving, and fundamental OT operational roles, preparing for the globally recognized CompTIA A+ certification. - · CompTIA Network+: Explore the intricacies of networking, covering key topics such as design, implementation, management, and troubleshooting network related scenarios culminating in the prestigious CompTIA Network+ certification. - · Internship: Apply the learned knowledge in a practical real-world setting through an internship, gaining hands-on experience in IT support and networking. - · Students will be prepared and take the following certification exams: CompTIA A+ (a two-part exam) and CompTIA Network+
+- CompTIA Tech+: Gain a foundation in IT concepts, ensuring a comprehensive understanding of technology essentials. - CompTIA A+: Dive into hardware and software essentials, problem-solving, and fundamental OT operational roles, preparing for the globally recognized CompTIA A+ certification. - CompTIA Network+: Explore the intricacies of networking, covering key topics such as design, implementation, management, and troubleshooting network related scenarios culminating in the prestigious CompTIA Network+ certification. - · Internship: Apply the learned knowledge in a practical real-world setting through an internship, gaining hands-on experience in IT support and networking. - · Students will be prepared and take the following certification exams: CompTIA A+ (a two-part exam) and CompTIA Network+

 HOURLY ANNUALLY

-CALIFORNIA \$37.63 \$78,288
+CALIFORNIA \$39.60 \$82,365

-INLAND EMPIRE \$32.42 \$67,446
+INLAND EMPIRE \$33.89 \$70,497